Eveheeero/Eveheeero/Jobs/Translator/README.md

 If you want to get multiple lines of output, see the comment of send_google_api_query function, you can get values for similar results.

+## Version

+- 0.2.1 - Library Available, also structures.
+- 0.2.0 - Three mod Translate
+- 0.1.0 - Publish Cargo and Simple Translate

 ## End

-The project is a toy project developed based on content that was used for a while while working, and may or may not be improved, libraryized, and error corrected.
+The project is a toy project developed based on content that was used for a while while working, and may or may not be improved, error corrected.

 Because it uses Google's undocumented API, please be careful when using it.